exercism/arturo/docs/INSTALLATION.md

 Arturo comes with pre-built binaries for Linux, MacOS, and Windows in both `full` and `mini` build flavors.
 For this track, we'll be using [the nightly `full` build release of Arturo][nightly] which includes the entire standard library and mostly notably package manager support.
-This full build is only supported for `x86_64` Linux and Windows platforms.

 For further assistance installing Arturo, please consult the [official Arturo Discord][discord].